inivekin/abosa/abosa.typ

 which presumed I'd nae loved before, perhaps my feeling same implies each time it's love that I fell for?
-Forgiveness helps, but nae explains what got me here, got me on through, once guilt was gone, a drive remains,
+Forgiveness helps, but nae explained what got me here, got me on through, once guilt was gone, a drive remained,
-Am pleased I fell if it's fae you.
+Am pleased tae fall if it's fae you.
 Could time hae come tae free up wrists frae foolish doubt that I suffered an break that pattern that persists, an take that haun I've been offered?
+Why must I leave the place I've been tae find oot staying was worthwhile?
+An why'd I let words intervene?
-I only speak tae see you smile,
+I only speak tae see you smile.
+That's it, I guess, am still centered,
-I say what's said fae my own sake, it's nae with tact an nae worthwhile. it's pretty things, it's plastic fake.
+I say what's said fae my own sake,
-But then that phrase that's so your style,
-"A sighed sweethert, a moan worked at, when eyes dilate talk comes tactile."
-You cut tae hert, through bone, wi that.
+Erry situation entered
+I pilfer others' joy an ache.
 You stay unmoved tae haun I bring, that's fair, tae block me frae your sense, as one more sample o naething